danvet/danvet.github.io/_drafts/maintainer-statistics.md

 any oversight before merging.
 A reasonable assumption though is that maintainers actually look at stuff before applying.

-A different story are maintainer commits - if there is not tag indicating review by someone else, then either it didn't happen, or the maintainer felt it's not important enough work to justify the minimal effort to record it.
+A different story are maintainer self-commits - if there is not tag indicating review by someone else, then either it didn't happen, or the maintainer felt it's not important enough work to justify the minimal effort to record it.
 Either way, a patch where the git author and committer match, and which sports